hashicorp/terraform/website/source/intro/getting-started/build.html.md

 The `provider` block is used to configure the named provider, in our case "aws."
 A provider is responsible for creating and managing resources.
-Multiple provider blocks can exist if a Terraform configuration is comprised of multiple providers, which is a common situation.
+Multiple provider blocks can exist if a Terraform configuration is composed of multiple providers, which is a common situation.

 The `resource` block defines a resource that exists within